LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation

 \subsection{Interview Framework}

 We design an interview framework for LLMs as illustrated in Figure~\ref{fig:process}.
-In our workflow, the interviewer first prepares the seed questions before the interview~(\S~\ref{sec:pre-interview}), and then begins interviewing the evaluated models using these seed questions during the Interview process~(\S~\ref{sec:main-interview}).
-Algorithm \ref{interview_algorithm} provides the algorithmic implementation of the interview process.
+The \Interviewer{} plays three main roles throughout the interview process: (1) \textbf{Question Modification}, (2) \textbf{Providing Feedback}, and (3) \textbf{Generating Follow-up Questions}.
+This structure ensures a comprehensive evaluation of the \Interviewee{}’s capabilities.
+These roles are \textbf{modular and pluggable}, allowing users to enable or disable specific roles based on their evaluation needs.
+Algorithm \ref{interview_algorithm} provides the implementation of the interview process.